docker/docs/engine/installation/index.md

 title: Install Docker
 ---

-## Docker variants
+## Docker editions

-Docker is available in multiple variants:
+Docker is available in two editions:

 - **Docker Enterprise Edition (Docker EE)** is designed for enterprise development and IT teams who build, ship, and run business critical